dahlia/fedify-queue-benchmarks/README.md

 or [`RedisMessageQueue`] (which is usable on Node.js, Bun, and Deno).

-If you care about the response time but still want the best throughput, you may consider using [`PostgresMessageQueue`] with [`ParallelMessageQueue`].
-This setup has the slowest response time among the persistent message queues, but it is still much faster than the synchronous process (no queue), and it has the best throughput among the persistent message queues.
+If you care about the response time but still want the best throughput, you may consider using [`AmqpMessageQueue`] or [`PostgresMessageQueue`] with [`ParallelMessageQueue`].
+Those setups have the slowest response time among the persistent message queues, but they are still much faster than the synchronous process (no queue), and have the best throughput among the persistent message queues.

 There are some curious results in the benchmarks.
 For example, the throughput of [`RedisMessageQueue`] is much worse when it is used with